mashutin/mashutin.github.io/_sources/CV_en.rst.txt

 **2021—now—Technical Writing Lead @ CMA Small Systems AB**

+*  Designed and implemented a complete docs-as-code framework by using pandoc, Sphinx, python, and bash scripts

+*  Built a dedicated repository for documentation and developed the workflow by combining GitFlow and Trunk-Based strategies

+*  Developed the knowledge base of ~ 30 articles and created a step-by-step training/onboarding plan

-*  Driving the transition to docs-as-code by using RST+Sphinx to provide for documentation reuse
+.. *  Drove the transition to docs-as-code by using RST+Sphinx to provide for documentation reuse

-*  Converted the documentation from DOCX into RST in 16 projects

-*  Building the dedicated git repository to bring the documentation together and under control

-*  Helping technical writers to improve the quality of documents and switch from MS Word to docs-as-code

 *  Trained a team of 3 technical writers to use docs-as-code tools in 5 months

+*  Developed an automation solution reducing the time required to prepare the full set of user documentation from 1 week to 1 day

+*  Converted the source of documentation from DOCX into RST in 16 projects

+.. *  Helping technical writers to improve the quality of documents and switch from MS Word to docs-as-code

 **2020—2021—Senior Technical Writer @ Kaspersky**